Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 Forex-trading-leverage-and-margin

 Many people are drawn to Forex trading because of the amount of leverage that brokers offer.
-Leverage permits traders to get more exposure in financial markets than they would otherwise be able to afford.
+Leverage permits traders to get more exposure to financial markets than they would otherwise be able to afford.

 How to trade Forex with leverage?